Hallowkush95/no-locked-doors-/ClaymoreDual.md

 3. Once you've found the right number, save it as per the previous section.

+## Intensity

+Intensity can be adjusted with the `ethi` and `dcri` parameters, which correspond to primary and secondary algorithms.

 ## Extra Launch Parameters

 As well as the [common Claymore ELPs](https://github.com/nicehash/NiceHashMinerLegacy/wiki/Claymore#common-extra-launch-parameters), `ClaymoreDual` supports the following: